-The project will directly result the strengthening GAP program and seed certification service.
+The project will directly result the Supplying, Delivering and Installation of Laboratory Equipment, Accessories, and Glassware for Laboratories at HORDI.
 Ultimately, it gives the benefits to the farmers who have engaged in cultivation in the country and the consumers as well who can reach healthy foods.
-The following benefits will be achieved by implementing the subproject.
+The following benefits will be achieved to the agriculture sector of the country by implementing the subproject.